Substance Abuse Counselor Career Information

 - Helping clients rebuild their lives by reestablishing healthy personal and professional relationships

 - Involves working with a number of people simultaneously in a group setting

 - Is usually held in addition to private counseling

 - Can include as few as two people or as many as 12 or more, but generally involves groups of six to 12 people

 - Usually consists of various patients who are all dealing with addiction (often called peer counseling) or one patient with his or her closest family and friends

 - Often used because it can allow patients to connect with peers who are going through similar circumstances and help them realize they are not alone in their struggles

 - Can give patients the opportunity to form bonds with their peers, which helps to alleviate feelings of isolation and loneliness

 - Often helps patients stay on track with their recovery because they feel more accountable for their actions when they are face-to-face with their peers on a regular basis

-Some of the responsibilities a substance abuse counselor will handle during group counseling can include:
+Some of the responsibilities during group counseling can include: